Tip: You can use filters for better results

 - Overview: The overview should contain the general contract details.

-- Sign-off: Should contain all around the contract signatures information.
+- Sign-off: The sign-off should contain all around the contract signatures information.

 Action type: HEADER: